Ankara: Turkish republican capital

 Following the Ottoman defeat in World War I, the Ottoman capital Constantinople (modern Istanbul) and much of Anatolia was occupied by the Allies, who planned to share these lands between Armenia, France, Greece, Italy and the United Kingdom, leaving for the Turks the core piece of land in central Anatolia.
 In response, the leader of the Turkish nationalist movement, Mustafa Kemal Atatürk, established the headquarters of his resistance movement in Angora in 1920.
 After the Turkish War of Independence was won and the Treaty of Sèvres was superseded by the Treaty of Lausanne (1923), the Turkish nationalists replaced the Ottoman Empire with the Republic of Turkey on 29 October 1923.
 A few days earlier, Angora had officially replaced Constantinople as the new Turkish capital city, on 13 October 1923, and Republican officials declared that the city's name is Ankara.

 A view of the old general directorate building of Ziraat Bank.
 It was designed by Istanbul-born Italian Levantine architect Giulio Mongeri and built between 1926 and 1929.

 After Ankara became the capital of the newly founded Republic of Turkey, new development divided the city into an old section, called Ulus, and a new section, called Yenişehir.
 Ancient buildings reflecting Roman, Byzantine, and Ottoman history and narrow winding streets mark the old section.
 The new section, now centered on Kızılay Square, has the trappings of a more modern city: wide streets, hotels, theaters, shopping malls, and high-rises.

 Government offices and foreign embassies are also located in the new section.
 Ankara has experienced a phenomenal growth since it was made Turkey's capital in 1923, when it was "a small town of no importance".
 In 1924, the year after the government had moved there, Ankara had about 35,000 residents.
 By 1927 there were 44,553 residents and by 1950 the population had grown to 286,781.
 After 1930, the city officially became known in Western languages as Ankara.
 By the late 1930s, the English name "Angora" was no longer in popular use.

 The Presidential Library in Ankara is the largest library in Turkey, with a collection of over 4 million printed books and over 120 million electronic editions published in 134 languages.

 Ankara continued to grow rapidly during the latter half of the 20th century and eventually outranked İzmir as Turkey's second-largest city, after Istanbul.
 Ankara's urban population reached 4,587,558 in 2014, while the population of Ankara Province reached 5,150,072 in 2015.

-The Presidential Palace of Türkiye is situated in Ankara.
+The Presidential Palace of Turkey is situated in Ankara.
 This building serves as the main residence of the president.